 - Katie Nekola mentions that the lifespan of this plant conflicts with Gov. Evers’ goal to have Wisconsin carbon-free by 2050, which he announced in August 2019.
 We delve into the governor’s goal and why it matters.

 - You can watch our video on this issue, which features many of the people you heard in the episode.

-Special thanks to Dr. Jonathan Patz of the Global Health
+Dr. Jonathan Patz of the Global Health

 Institute at the University of Wisconsin-Madison; Pastor Bridget Jones of Bethel Lutheran Church in Superior; Sandy Gokee of the Red Cliff Band of the Lake Superior Chippewa; and Katie Nekola of Clean Wisconsin.